Spice mix

 China

-This mix is used throughout China and is considered a blend of the "five flavors" (sweet, sour, bitter, pungent and salty).
-There are other "Five Spices" formulas, some including ginger and some with more than five spices, but this is the primary formula.
+This mix is used throughout China and considered a blend of the "five flavors" (sweet, sour, bitter, pungent and salty).
+There are other "Five Spices" formulas, but this is the primary formula.

-Important Note: For a few years recently importing Szechuan peppercorns into the U.S. was illegal and a lot of formulas were published using black peppercorns instead.
-They are not the same thing at all.
+Important: Some years ago, importing Sichuan peppercorns into the U.S. was illegal and a lot of formulas were published using black peppercorns instead.
+Discard those recipes - it's not at all the same.

 2